What Are Soft Tissue Sarcomas?

 - Liposarcoma is a tumor that develops in fat tissue, most often in the abdominal cavity.

-- Malignant fibrous histiocytoma (MFH) is a painless mass that most often turns up in the extremities, although it can occur anywhere
+- Malignant fibrous histiocytoma (MFH) is a painless mass that most often turns up in the extremities, although it can occur anywhere in the body.

 - Peripheral nerve sheath tumor (neurofibrosarcoma) is a tumor that forms in cells that surround nerves.